Key takeaways

 Path 2: Buy

-Buy means you're purchasing a SaaS or platform that handles a category of work, and adopting that vendor's opinions about how the work should be done.
+Buy means you pay for a tool or platform that handles a whole category of work, and you go along with that vendor's opinions about how it should be done.

 Buy when any three of these are true:

 1. The category is mature.
-There are at least three credible vendors competing on features, pricing, and support.
-Mature categories have stable pricing and known limitations.
+At least three solid vendors are competing on features, pricing, and support.
+Mature categories come with stable pricing and known limitations.

 2. Your needs are common.
-You're solving the problem the same way a thousand other businesses are solving it.
-Customization is "nice to have," not "core to value."
+You're solving this the same way a thousand other businesses solve it.
+Customizing it would be nice to have, not core to the value.

 3. You don't want to maintain it.
-You're paying the vendor to handle updates, security, integrations, customer support, and infrastructure.
-That's the deal.
+You're paying the vendor to handle updates, security, integrations, support, and infrastructure.
+That's the whole deal.

-4. The total cost — including time — is lower than building.
-A $50/month tool that takes 30 minutes to set up almost always beats a $0 build that takes 8 hours to set up and 30 minutes a month to maintain.
+4. The total cost, your time included, comes in under building.
+A $50/month tool that takes 30 minutes to set up almost always beats a free build that takes 8 hours to stand up and 30 minutes a month to babysit.

 Examples that should be bought